Skillet (band): Touring

 Skillet started co-headlining the Roadshow 2014 with Third Day during January and February.
 Upon completion, the band continued coheadlining alongside Third Day in a spring tour.
 Later in May, toured with TobyMac and Lecrae in the Summer Shed Tour.
 Starting in the end of May, the band traveled to be part of European festivals during six weeks.
 In August and September, they joined Godsmack, Seether, and Buckcherry in the Rockstar Uproar Festival in twenty one American cities.
 In October and November, the band had its own tour in Europe and Russia, offering 22 shows.

 Starting January 2, 2015, they co-headlined the Winter Jam Tour 2015 in the central and eastern part of the United States alongside Jeremy Camp.
 They were also part of the Winter Jam Tour 2015 West Coast.

 On May 11, 2016, Skillet announced a European tour from May 28 through July 3 including Rock am Ring.
-In July, it was announced that Skillet would be going on a headlining Unleashed Tour with Sick Puppies, Thousand Foot Krutch, and Devour the Day, playing at club-sized venues in 18 cities primarily located along the East Coast of the United States to take place during September and October 2016.
+In July, it was announced that Skillet would be going on a headlining Unleashed Tour with Sick Puppies, Thousand Foot Krutch, and Devour the Day, playing at club-sized venues in 18 cities primarily located along the East Coast of the United States which took place during September and October 2016.
 In December 2016, a 27-city, second leg of the tour was announced.
 Opening for Skillet on this second leg were Sick Puppies and Devour the Day.

 In 2017, Skillet opened for Korn and Stone Sour on the second half of The Serenity of Summer Tour which started in Syracuse, New York on July 19 and finished in Cleveland, Ohio August 2.
 Starting November 5, 2017, Skillet headlined on the Air1 Positive Hits Tour across the central United States.

 In 2018, Skillet headlined the Winter Jam tour for the third time, making it their fourth appearance to date.
 In January 2018, Skillet, along with For King & Country announced the "joy.
 UNLEASHED" tour in April 2018, hitting a handful of mid-western and southern US cities.

 In 2019, Skillet had a 20-city US tour with Sevendust from August 11 through September 7, 2019.
-They will also be on tour in the US with Alter Bridge, with a stop in Toronto and Quebec..
+Also that year they toured in the US with Alter Bridge, with a stop in Toronto and Quebec..

 In 2021, Skillet headlined the Drive-in Theater Tour with support from Colton Dixon and Jordan Feliz.

 In 2022, Skillet headlined the Winter Jam tour for the fourth time.

 In 2023, the band co-headlined the Rock Resurrection tour with Theory of a Deadman and Saint Asonia.
 They performed on the Fourth of July 2023 at the National Cherry Festival in Traverse City Michigan alongside Theory of a Deadman.
 The band also embarked on the Day of Destiny Tour in spring 2023 in Europe, featuring Like a Storm and Eva Under Fire.

+In 2025, the band headlined at Winter Jam for the fifth time, their sixth appearance at the tour overall.